-There are many ways to calculate safety stock.
+There are many ways to calculate safety stock, you can fin hundred of different ways of calculation on google, wikipedia etc ….
 In this post, we will explain to you the main calculation methods on Excel as well as those I recommend.

 (Safety Stock calculation video / Please activate the automatics subtitle in English)

 The safety stock (or buffer stock) is the stock level that limits stock shortages due to unforeseen events (forecasts not in line with demand, longer than expected supply time, etc…)